 Nudge forward to 1998, and Mr. Weatherall`s Boy`s Own compadre, Terry Farley teamed with another ex-Shoom DJ, Pete Heller, as Fire Island, in a session with dynamite disco diva, Loleatta Holloway, remade STTT for a new generation.
 According to Discogs this was – under that moniker – the duo’s parting shot.
 In the daze of the DJ promo vinyl double-pack, for the lucky, it came as triple – completed by a Frankie Knuckles rework, with David Morales on percussion.
 Organ and live bass softening Farley and Heller`s Sound Factory-esque tribal tonking.
 Loleatta`s more church reading of the lyric, breathless in places.
 The second half sent stratospheric by her super vamp.
 Frankie characteristically, classily, calming the drama, building the tension, moving from dark to light to dark again.

 In 2020 HiFi Sean remixed the Fire Island cover, and the results are being kept under tight wraps.
 I think it`s important to point out here that sometime, onetime, BMX Bandit, Sean`s former “C86 / Shambling” band, The Soup Dragons, were the true pioneers of indie-dance.
 Having recorded their update of The Stones` I’m Free months before Weatherall “totally destroyed” Primal Scream`s Loaded*.
 Sean`s House Mix of STTP rearranges Ms. Holloway`s rap over tech-y futuristic funk – harbouring a heavy 4 / 4, huge handclaps and crazy, Candido-esque congas.
-The HiFi hombre`s other take is more a pumped-up version of The Council’s `80s pop OG.
-Bass-line bumping, jumping, packing a powerful punch of much needed, irresistible even, optimism.
+The HiFi hombre`s other take is like more a pumped-up version of The Council’s `80s pop OG.
+Bass-line bumping, jumping, packing a powerful punch of much needed, irresistible, optimism.
 Returning to a time when the message was in the (house) music.
 My guess is that if synced with the lifting of lockdowns this’ll have unchained party people raising the roof.
 In these days when “there’s nothing certain” its hymn of hope, its motivational mantra, quite possibly crossing over to all quarters.

 Growing up, I drew my personal code from books and songs.
 “I promise myself each and every day” still resonates.